030 Numerical Computing with NumPy#

 2.1 Generating a NumPy ndarray#

-The NumPy package introduce a type called numpy.ndarray
+The NumPy package introduces a type called numpy.ndarray

-that is used for representing N-Dimensional arrays.
-An N-Dimensional array is a data structure that can be used to represent vectors, matrices, and higher-dimensional arrays. i.e., a vector is a 1-D array, a matrix is a 2-D array, etc.
+that is used for representing N-dimensional arrays.
+An N-dimensional array is a data structure that can be used to represent vectors, matrices, and higher-dimensional arrays.
+For example, a vector is a 1-D array, a matrix is a 2-D array, and so on.

 Arrays can be generated from various sources.
 These include